RafaelGSS/nodejs-bench-operations/README.md

 # Node.js Benchmark Operations

-This repository benchmarks simple operations helping your decision toward a performatic solution.
+This repository benchmarks simple operations helping your decision towards a performatic solution.

 All the benchmarks are stored in `RESULTS-{Node-Version}.md`